PLATINCOIN (PLC) Market Cap Hits $600.19 Thousand

-PLATINCOIN (PLC) traded up 0% against the dollar during the 1 day period ending at 12:00 PM Eastern on January 12th.
+PLATINCOIN (PLC) traded up 0% against the US dollar during the 24 hour period ending at 11:00 AM ET on January 16th.
 PLATINCOIN has a total market capitalization of $600.19 thousand and $15.01 worth of PLATINCOIN was traded on exchanges in the last 24 hours.
-One PLATINCOIN coin can currently be bought for about $0.12 or 0.00000099 BTC on major cryptocurrency exchanges.
-Over the last week, PLATINCOIN has traded down 0% against the dollar.
+One PLATINCOIN coin can now be purchased for $0.12 or 0.00000099 BTC on major exchanges.
+During the last seven days, PLATINCOIN has traded down 0% against the US dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.